armlabstanford/Touch-GS/README.md

 bash install_ns.sh
 ```

-## Getting Data Setup and Training
+## Getting Touch-GS Data Setup and Training

 We have made an end-to-end pipeline that will take care of setting up the data, training, and evaluating our method.
+Note that we will release the code for running the ablations (which includes the baselines) soon!

 To prepare each scene: